LERCAutomation/DataExtractor-UserGuide/introduction/introduction.rst

 	The Data Extractor tool interface

 Data layers for the tool can be contained in an SQL Server database or as GIS layers loaded in the GIS application.
-When running an extraction the tool uses a loaded GIS layer, also preloaded into the associated SQL database, to find the boundary for each partner and extract the records which fall within with this boundary.
-The attributes for each partner in the GIS layer define which of the available data layers will be extracted and in which format.
+When running an extraction the tool uses a GIS layer, which is also present in the associated SQL database, to find the boundary for each partner and extract the records which fall within this boundary.
+The attributes for each partner in this GIS layer define which of the available data layers will be extracted and in which format.
 Extracts are saved in a predefined location, and a log file is kept that records the steps of each extraction.
-The process is discussed in this document in more detail in the section on :doc:`using the tool <../execute/execute>`.
+The process is discussed in this document in more detail in the section on :doc:`running the tool <../execute/execute>`.

 .. raw:: latex